iriri/minimal-c/vector/README.md

 invoking a preprocessor macro for each type.
 Many of the functions in the C99 version require the type of the vector as an additional parameter.

+The GNU99 version of `vec_find` checks for equality while the C99 version uses `memcmp`.
+Behavior is identical for integral types and pointers but differs for floating point and complex numbers, and structs.

 The C99 version allocates `sizeof(size_t)` more memory per vector.